prachi1A/Claim-Detection-And-Claim-Check-Worthiness/README.md

 Task2: Claim check Worthiness
 In the Second task Tf-Idf model is created to classify the claims whether check-worthy or not.
-We have used a modified Tf-Idf model with a Gradient Boosting classifier.
+We have used a Tf-Idf model with a Gradient Boosting classifier.
 The frequency with which a term appears in a document or text is measured by term frequency (tf).
 Because each document is different in length, a term may appear more frequently in longer documents than in shorter ones.
 As a result, term frequency is normalised by document length, or the total number of terms in the document.